[Updated in 2019!]

 Some of Mexico City’s best restaurants are in Polanco (the ones that aren’t in Roma and Condesa, that is!).

 - Pujol: Incredible doesn’t even begin to describe it.
-Enrique Olvera’s masterpiece restaurant is #25 in the world for a reason.
+Enrique Olvera’s masterpiece restaurant is among the best in the world for a reason.
 Elevated Mexican flavors are playfully mesmerizing; you’ll have the best taco of your entire life, and the down-to-earth service only makes it even more authentically Mexican.
+Reservations are absolutely necessary!

 - La Casa del Pastor: Much less expensive but extremely tasty is the amazing al pastor spot.
 Succulent spit-grilled pork is paired with tangy pineapple in tacos I couldn’t stop eating.